 Impressions Per Page

-Note that this is NOT the number of ad units on a page, but the number of impressions served.
+Note that this is NOT the number of ad units or ad slots on a page, but the number of impressions served.
 That includes:

 Basically, this number is accounting for all the ads a reader is served on the page.